mulllhausen/btc-inquisitor/README.md

+    --end-blockdate=ENDBLOCKHASH

+Specify the block to end parsing data at (inclusive) by its hash string.

+This option cannot be specified in conjunction with option --end-blockhash or option --end-blocknum.

+    --end-blockhash=ENDBLOCKHASH

+Specify the block to end parsing data at (inclusive) by its hash string.

+This option cannot be specified in conjunction with option --end-blockdate or option --end-blocknum.

-    -e ENDBLOCKNUM, --end-blocknum=ENDBLOCKNUM
+    --end-blocknum=ENDBLOCKNUM

 Specify the block to end parsing at (inclusive).
 When ENDBLOCKNUM is a positive integer then it signifies the number of blocks from the start, with 0 being the genesis block.
 When ENDBLOCKNUM is a negative integer then it signifies the number of blocks from the end, with -1 being the latest block available.
 When this option is left unspecified then it defaults to -1.

-This option cannot be specified in conjunction with option --end-blockhash.
+This option cannot be specified in conjunction with option --end-blockdate or option --end-blockhash.

-    --end-blockhash=ENDBLOCKHASH

-Specify the block to end parsing data at (inclusive) by its hash string.
-The program greps the blockchain files to locate this block.

-This option cannot be specified in conjunction with option --end-blocknum.